-Once a successful pilot has been conducted, once the bumps in the road have been smoothed out, and once full implementation is in place, most institutions expect that sustainability would be a given.
+Once a successful pilot has been conducted, once the bumps in the road have been smoothed out and once full implementation is in place, most institutions expect that sustainability would be a given.
 After all, the redesign has both improved student success and reduced instructional costs.
 Why wouldn't the redesign be sustained?
 Making the assumption that redesign will automatically be sustained without continuing attention will turn out to be a big mistake.
-Because the Emporium Model is so different from the traditional way of teaching in higher education, it must be continually sold and resold to all campus constituents.
-As the players change, continued focus on building and maintaining consensus cannot be underestimated.
+Because the Emporium Model is so different from the traditional way of teaching in higher education, it must be continually "sold" and "re-sold" to all campus constituents.
+As the players change, continued focus on building and maintaining consensus cannot be under estimated.

-Executive leadership.
+Executive Leadership.
 The important role of senior administrators does not end when full implementation occurs.
 Senior administrators need to be prepared to support the redesign and guard against the desire of some to backslide to the traditional format.
-The provost or president will need to remind those wanting to go back to the old way of why the redesign occurred in the first place and what the evidence is that proves its ongoing success.
+The provost or president will need to remind those wanting to go back to the "old way" of why the redesign occurred in the first place and what the evidence is that proves its ongoing success.

-Faculty leadership.
+Faculty Leadership.
 Strong and continuing faculty leadership of the redesign is key to sustainability.
 While the individual providing the leadership may change, the importance of the role does not.
 The designated leader must continue to ensure the consistency of the course among sections as well as adherence to policies and procedures established initially.
 The leader also serves as liaison with other departments and divisions whose support is needed to maintain the Emporium Model.

-Ongoing data collection.
-Some institutions believe that demonstrating the initial success of the redesign through data comparisons is sufficient to generate campuswide consensus.
+Ongoing Data Collection.
+Some institutions believe that demonstrating the initial success of the redesign through data comparisons is sufficient to generate campus-wide consensus.
 They assume that similar results will continue, but they neglect to continue to collect and analyze the data that support that continuation.
-Many institutions have initially seen a small increase in student success after the first term of implementation, but as they continued to tweak the redesign and become more familiar with how to implement it, the number of students successfully completing the developmental math program continued to grow.
-Through ongoing measurement, institutions can see continuing improvement that will help sustain consensus and become aware of problems that need to be corrected.
+Many institutions have initially seen a small increase in student success after the first term of implementation, but as they continued to tweak the redesign and become more familiar with how to implement it, the number of students successfully completing the course continued to grow.
+Through ongoing measurement, institutions can see continuing improvement that will help sustain consensus.

-Ongoing communication.
+Ongoing Communication.
 It is important to continue to communicate with campus offices and other departments on an ongoing basis.
-Keep them updated on student success rates, student satisfaction levels, and cost-effectiveness, and remind them of the situation prior to the redesign.
+Keep them updated on student success rates, student satisfaction levels and cost effectiveness and remind them of the situation prior to the redesign.
 While the team may be familiar with these facts, others in the institution may be new and may not know the history or the reasons the change was made.
 Letting them know about the successes other institutions have achieved using the Emporium Model will make them feel they are not outliers but, rather, part of an important new trend.

-Some institutions have developed a handout that explains the new way that developmental math is being offered.
-Advisers can use such a handout to assist them as they explain the Emporium Model, modularization, and mastery learning to students.
+Some institutions have developed a handout that explains the new way that math is being offered.
+Advisers can use such a handout to assist them as they explain the Emporium Model to students.
 Students can take the handout with them to review later.
 Some institutions have worked with the college newspaper to publish an article that explains the Emporium Model and includes data to demonstrate the successes students are experiencing.